-Whether it’s watching MythBusters to discover a passion for engineering, or falling in love with his sport after moving to the U.S., Luis Martinez finds a new way to be inspired each day.
+Whether it’s discovering a passion for engineering, or falling in love with his sport after moving to the U.S., Luis Martinez finds a new way to be inspired each day.
 Hailing from Guatemala City, Luis spent much of his career learning through trial-and-error.

 “Being a swimmer from a country that doesn’t really emphasize swimming as a viable sport for young kids, I have had to observe and learn a lot of things by watching other professional swimmers.
 I have learned how certain things work and how certain things don’t work, and I try my best to show that as a clinician.”

 After moving to the United States to prepare for collegiate swimming, Luis locked in with a positive mindset.
-Discovering that “this truly was the place [he] wanted to be,” he decided to abide by the age-old recipe for success: pursuing his dreams with unbridled vigor.
-Setting lofty but attainable goals by the season, Luis credits this approach for his perseverance and “never give up” mantra.
-This is precisely the message he hopes to convey to young swimmers, as Luis is partnering with Fitter and Faster to teach his students the skills he wishes he would’ve learned earlier.
+Discovering that this was truly was the place he wanted to be, he decided to abide by the age-old recipe for success: pursuing his dreams with unbridled vigor.
+Luis has great perseverance and a never give up mantra, while setting lofty but attainable goals each season.
+This is precisely the message he hopes to convey to young swimmers, as Luis is partnering with Fitter and Faster to teach his students the skills he wishes he would’ve learned earlier into his swimming career.

-“I really enjoy teaching butterfly because that is my primary stroke.
+“I really enjoy teaching butterfly because that’s my primary stroke.
 I also really like teaching underwaters and giving swimmers tips about proper kick and pull timing, as well as breathing at the right moments.
-[I focus on] the things I’ve found that make the biggest difference on race day.”
+I focus on the things I’ve found that make the biggest difference on race day.”

 Even with his long list of accomplishments and unmatched intensity, Luis manages to find the most value in the intangibles of the sport.
-Despite having competed at the highest level, Luis puts more stock in swimming’s life lessons than his medals.
+Despite having competed at the highest level, Luis puts more stock in swimming’s life lessons then in his medals.

 Do you want a leg-up on race day while investing in your personal growth?
 Sign up for one of Luis’ clinics today!